|Hamfests Big And Small

 If you're licensed, bring your HT...especially if you're coming as a family or group, to keep track of each other.
 FRS Radios are available for purchase at area stores for those who aren't licensed...to keep track of those in your group...as it's easy to get lost among a large crowd of people.

 If you are a part of a club that puts these on, you'll find out in a hurry that there is a LARGE AMOUNT OF VOLUNTEER WORK to be done...before, during, and after the hamfest...and it takes a large commitment to make the hamfest a success.
-Whether you do Talk-In, Admissions, Concessions, Security, VE Testing, Forums, Parking, Website, or something else...your offer to help will be greatly appreciated.
+Whether you do Talk-In, Admissions, Concessions, Security, VE Testing, Forums, Parking, Website, or something else (even more than one of these while there)...your offer to help will be greatly appreciated.

 Sadly, many hamfests are disappearing, for a lack of people wanting to put in the effort to put on the hamfest in the first place.
 So, when you attend a hamfest, let the organizers know how you felt about it.
 While no hamfest is perfect (there are bound to be glitches), simple encouragement, and ''constructive criticism'' to those who work with it can help prevent those things from occurring at a future hamfest.
 Don't berate and lecture them as if they committed the unpardonable sin...this spirit of discouragement is one of the reasons that folks don't want to put on hamfests anymore...as if monetary costs (high gasoline prices, etc.) nowadays weren't enough of a deterrent to hamfests.